Home

 Apart from Christmas, Easter is the most important date in the Italian year.
 It is celebrated as a religious and family occasion in much the same way that American families celebrate Thanksgiving.

-Click on the links below to find out more about the Italian culture, customs and traditions of Easter week, including Easter in Rome, details of where and how to see the Pope, how to say "Happy Easter" to your Italian friends and family, and how to cook them all a lovely Easter Monday picnic.
+Click on the links below to find out more about the Italian culture, customs and traditions of Holy Week, including what happens in Rome, details of where and how to see the Pope, how to say "Happy Easter" to your Italian friends and family, and how to cook them all a lovely Easter Monday picnic.

 Oh and - let's not forget the all-important matter of chocolate eggs ...